-There is some overlap, but for simplicity's sake, we've divided these questions into three categories: servers, systems design and networking.
+While there is some overlap, the following review questions are divided into three categories: servers, system design and networking.

-Microsoft Windows Server is an enterprise-class operating system.
-It is designed to share services with multiple users and provide extensive administrative control of data storage, apps and corporate networks.
-It's been around in one form or another since the early 1980s when Microsoft produced two operating system lines: MS-DOS and Windows NT.
+Microsoft Windows Server is an enterprise-class OS.
+It is designed to share services with multiple users and to provide extensive administrative control of data storage, apps and corporate networks.
+It's been around in one form or another since the early 1980s, when Microsoft produced two OS lines: MS-DOS and Windows NT.
 Symmetric multiprocessing, which makes applications run faster on machines with several processors, is a feature in the NT architecture.

-- Active Directory: Automates the management of user data, security and distributed resources, and enables interoperation with other directories
+- Active Directory (AD).
+Automates the management of user data, security and distributed resources, and enables interoperation with other directories.

-If you're being asked this question, you'll likely be expected to show proficiency with current versions of Windows Server 2016 and 2019, Microsoft VMM 2019 and SQL Server with PowerShell.
-You might also be expected to support Active Directory, Exchange, SQL Server, SharePoint, Office 365, Azure, Citrix and Hyper-V.
+If this question is asked, the interview candidate will likely be expected to show proficiency with current versions of Windows Server 2019 and 2022, Microsoft System Center Virtual Machine Manager 2022 and SQL Server PowerShell.
+They might also be expected to support Active Directory, Exchange, SQL Server, SharePoint, Microsoft 365, Azure, Citrix and Hyper-V.

 To the user, the proxy server is invisible; all internet requests and returned responses appear to be directly with the addressed internet server.

 Proxy servers are used for both legal and illegal purposes.
 Legitimate purposes include facilitating security, providing administrative control or providing caching services.
 Illegitimate purposes include monitoring traffic to undermine user privacy.
 An advantage of a proxy server is that its cache can serve all users.
 If one or more internet sites are frequently requested, these are likely to be in the proxy's cache, which improves user response time.
 A proxy can also log its interactions, which can be helpful for troubleshooting.

 3. How would you recover lost files from a system infected by a virus?